ivan-rojas/test-frontend-engineer/README.md

 # Frontend Engineer Test

 Hi, my name is Iván.
 I really like your test and I have a lot of fun doing it.
-I didn't want to exceed by much the two hours you require to complete the test so there are some things that I couldn't fix (like the image flickering).
+I didn't want to exceed by much the two hours you required to complete the test so there are some things that I couldn't fix (like the image flickering).
-Thanks for this opportunity and I hope we can meet soon.
+Anyway, thank you so much for this opportunity and I hope we can meet soon.

 ## To run it